aditya2001/selenium-java-cucumber-jenkins/README.md

 #### OOPS based-
-1. Framework supports Inheritance-- We have created a BasePage abstract class which defines the common methods for all the pages of the application like getPageTitle, getWebTableCellValue, waitUntilElementVisible etc. These methods are then reused in all the page classes.
+1. Framework supports Inheritance -> We have created a BasePage abstract class which defines the common methods for all the pages of the application like getPageTitle, selectDropdownValue, waitUntilElementVisible etc. These methods are then reused in all the page classes.
 This way we are achieving inheritance.
-2. Framework supports encapsulation-- Binding the fields and methods together.
-In this framework for every class we have a private driver instance and public constructor to instantiate the driver instance.
+2. Framework supports encapsulation -> Binding the fields and methods together.
+For ex we have DriverManger class where we have private threadlocal variable and public getters and setters.
+Also in POJO class we have private variables and public getters and setters.
-3. Framework supports Polymorphism-- Polymorphism allows us to perform same task in different ways.
+3. Framework supports Polymorphism -> Polymorphism allows us to perform same task in different ways.
 Click, selectDropDown are the methods in the framework that show method overloading.
+SelectDropDown method can select a dropdown by text or by index.
-4. Framework supports Abstraction-- We have base page abstract class, which contains abstract and non-abstract methods.
+4. Framework supports Abstraction -> We have base page abstract class, which contains abstract and non-abstract methods.

 #### Benefits-
 1) Easy Code Maintenance- Changes to UI elements are localized within page classes, reducing test case maintenance efforts.